Chapter 1 | Sample

-A loud sob erupt from my throat as I rushed to my bathroom.
-I peeled off the velvet mini dress, dropping it on the floor.
-I felt nothing when the cold water cascaded around my body.
+Wobbling on my legs, I rushed to the bathroom.
+My dress was suddenly choking the life out of me.
+Peeling off the velvet mini dress, I climbed into the cold shower, feeling numb when the water hit my body.
 All I could see and feel were Brian and Alana in each other’s arms.

-My life had become a living hell in the past few weeks after their dramatic engagement.
-Brian didn’t even had the decency to break up with me before proposing to my sister.
+My life had become a living hell after their engagement.
+Brian didn’t even have the decency to break up with me before proposing to my sister.
 Alana—she was a lost cause.

 I knew why Brian chose her.
-Alana went to become a business graduate while I, the rebellious runt of the family chose journalism, much to their chagrin.
-They weren’t pleased because they wanted me to follow their footsteps.
-An involuntary shiver ran through my body and I look down to notice my pruned skin.
+Alana went on to become a business graduate, while I, the rebellious runt of the family, chose journalism, much to their chagrin.
+They weren’t pleased because they wanted me to follow in their footsteps.
+An involuntary shiver ran through me, and I looked down to notice my pruned skin.

-The conversation aftermath their engagement came at me with a full force.
+The conversation aftermath of their engagement came at me with a full force.

 “I don’t know what you’re talking about, Arianna.
 I’ve always loved your sister.”
 Brian’s act of innocence stirred my anger.

 “I kissed you because I thought you were Alana.
 Nothing more.”
-His voice holds no remorse as he spoke.
-In my peripheral vision, I see a shadow and my spine stiffen.
-Even without looking I could tell who it is.
+His voice held no remorse as he spoke.
+In my peripheral vision, I saw a shadow, and my spine stiffened.
+Even without looking, I could tell who it was.

-“You know exactly who I was.
+“You knew exactly who I was.
 Stop this nonsense now.”

-Brian exhaled as his eyes lock with mine.
-The pale greens held no emotion.
+Brian exhaled as his eyes locked with mine.
+The pale green irises held no emotion.
 “That was before I met her.”

-I felt my body stiffen at his words.
+I stiffened at his words.
 “You didn’t even have the decency to break up with me before proposing to my sister.”

-I grounded my teeth and balled my fists.
+I ground my teeth and balled my fists.
 The shadow—Alana—stood unmoving in her spot.
-Knowing her, she might’ve probably had a hand in this too.
+Knowing her, she probably had a hand in this too.

-“I won’t cry again,” my lips mumbled as I dried myself.
+“I won’t cry again,” I mumbled as I dried myself.
 It hurt.
-But, I also knew that he wasn’t worth my tears.
+Crying didn’t make it feel any better.
+It didn’t take away the pain.
 I had to move on.
 I had to get out of this wretched place that had been my home for years.
-Except, it never felt like home.
+Except it never felt like home.
 It never will.

-One may ask, why I have to run.
-Why can’t I stay and fight it.
-But, isn’t it the first thing that comes into everyone’s mind?
+Why did I have to run?
+Why couldn’t I stay and fight it?
+But wasn’t running the first thing that came into everyone’s mind?
 To run away and hide from all the problems.

-I had two months to get over him, but tonight proved me that I’m still hung up on him.
+I had two months to get over him, but tonight proved I had a long way to go.
 I just didn’t know how to erase the memory of us.
-Perhaps, I trusted him too much.
+Perhaps I’d trusted him too much.

 Argh!
 What’s wrong with me?
 Why can’t I just get over him and do my thing?

-A distant vibration caught my attention and I crawled towards my bed where I had dropped my mobile earlier.
-Michael?
+A distant vibration caught my attention, and I crawled toward my bed where I had dropped my cell phone earlier.
+Mike?

 “Should you be always this stubborn?”
 His worried voice filled my ears.

 A genuine smile made it to my lips on hearing his voice.
-That’s what friends do, right?
-Good friends always brings smile to your lips.
+That was what friends did, right?
+Good friends always brought a smile to your lips.
 “It wasn’t a big deal.”